International visit connects Ryerson to global partners

 Joining President Lachemi were Ian Mishkel, Ryerson’s vice-president of university advancement and alumni relations, Anver Saloojee, Ryerson’s assistant vice-president, international, and Matt Saunders, president of Ryerson Futures and Zone Startups.

-Following the launch of the Zone Startups Vietnam, the group traveled to Hong Kong where they met with Ryerson alumni, local business leaders and entrepreneurs to present Ryerson’s leading-edge approach to shaping future leaders and advancing research in a knowledge-based economy.
+Following the launch of the Zone Startups Vietnam, the group travelled to Hong Kong where they met with Ryerson alumni, local business leaders and entrepreneurs to present Ryerson’s leading-edge approach to shaping future leaders and advancing research in a knowledge-based economy.

 At an invitation-only presidential lunch at the Canadian Chamber of Commerce in Hong Kong, the Ryerson leaders discussed how the university’s network of successful business incubators equips graduates to thrive in a world of change.